 Do not let the almond or cashew milk come to a boil otherwise, the tea will have a grainy texture.

-8. After adding milk boil for 2 to 3 minutes.
+7. After adding milk boil for 2 to 3 minutes.
 If using chilled milk, boil for 2 to 3 minutes.
 If using hot milk, then add the milk and switch off the heat.

-9. Pour the masala tea through a tea strainer directly into a cup.
+8. Pour the masala tea through a tea strainer directly into a cup.

 - Milk: The amount of milk added varies from person to person.
 So you can add milk as per your preference.

-- Tea brand: The brand of tea also makes a difference to the overall flavor.
+- Tea type: The type of tea also makes a difference to the overall flavor.
 I always use Assam tea as it is stronger than Darjeeling tea.
 But I do know some folks who prefer a mix of Assam + Darjeeling tea or only Darjeeling tea.
 What I have used here is organic Assam tea which is not the same as tea leaves, but in granules.
 You may use either one.

 - Spices: You may adjust the quantity of spices as required.
 I would suggest reducing the quantity of spice in the summertime as spices increase body heat and sweating.
 Increasing the quantity of spice may help to keep the body warm during winter or also when you have cold.